eye-division/greenham-stories/_projects/through-the-lens.md

 ---
-title: "Through the Lens: Oxfordshire and the First World War"
+title: 'Through the Lens: Oxfordshire and the First World War'
-description: "An Exhibition exploring life in Oxfordshire during the First World War as seen through the eyes of young people living in the county today."
+description: An Exhibition exploring life in Oxfordshire during the First World War as seen through the eyes of young people living in the county today.
 project_date: 2016-05-01T00:00:00.000Z
 project_to_date: 2016-07-01T00:00:00.000Z
 list: true